flatiron-labs/study_group_guide/README.md

 ## Prerequisites
 * You need to be a member of the learn-co-students GitHub org.
 DM Sophie or Niky to invite you if you're not a member.
-* In your Learn.co profile, set "in browser IDE" as your default learning environment.
+* IF your study group will use a Learn lab or lesson, use the Learn IDE!
+In your Learn.co profile, set "in browser IDE" as your default learning environment.
 * From the "Curriculum" drop down menu on Learn.co, select "Fullstack Web Development v6"

 ## Creating and Scheduling